In This Article

 Neonatology is a rapidly changing field of medicine, and there are bound to be variations from hospital to hospital in terminology, technology, and treatments.
 Your doctor may use slightly different terms to describe some of the medical conditions discussed here.
 However, this basic information may help you begin to build your understanding of caring for premature babies.

-A premature baby, especially a baby with breathing problems, is marginally supplied with calories and oxygen—the fuels he needs to heat his body.
-A main objective of your NICU staff is to keep your baby warm—but not too warm.
-Your baby will mostly likely be placed in an incubator or warmer, so that his temperature may be carefully controlled.
+A premature baby, especially a baby with breathing problems, is marginally supplied with calories and oxygen—the fuels they need to heat their body.
+A main objective of your

 The goal is to keep your baby's body temperature as close to normal as possible—98.6°F (37.0°C).
-This is also the temperature at which he conserves the most oxygen and calories, and gains the most weight.
+This is also the temperature at which they conserve the most oxygen and calories and gain the most weight.

 It's very common for a premature baby to have breathing problems.
 The severity of the problem may depend on how prematurely your baby was born.
 A premature baby's lungs aren't as fully developed and ready to breathe as a full-term baby's.
 Let's look now at some common problems associated with breathing.